maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ## Conclusion

+Distributed systems are part of life working on modern software.
+We must understand the compromises we make with each decision - whether it's added complexity and maintenance, degraded experience, or just more expensive - there will always be a cost to added resilience.

-- 🛡 Protect resources where possible
+🛡 Protect resources where possible
-- 💡 Be aware of the trade-offs introduced by a pattern
-- 🕵️‍♀️ Ensure the system is observable
+💡 Be aware of the trade-offs introduced by a pattern 🕵️‍♀️ Ensure the system is observable
-- 📝 Hypothesise about the behaviour of your system under failure
-- 🧪 Test knowns and experiment for unknowns
+🧪 Test knowns and experiment for unknowns
-- 🤓 Learn, improve, repeat
+🤓 Learn, improve, repeat